toddrjones/website/content/research.markdown

 ## WORKING PAPERS

 "School and Crime" (with [Ezra Karger](https://ezrakarger.com/)).
 [Link to paper.](/papers/School_Crime_most_recent.pdf)

-"Changes in Parental Gender Preference in the United States: Evidence from 1850-2019" (with [Matthew Millington](https://wpcarey.asu.edu/people/profile/3278766)* and [Joseph Price](https://economics.byu.edu/directory/joseph-p-price)).
-[Link to paper.](/papers/Gender_Preference_most_recent.pdf) Revised and resubmitted to Journal of Population Economics.

 "The Academic Origins of Economics Faculty" (with Arielle Sloan).
 [Link to paper](/papers/PhD_Origins_most_recent.pdf).
 Prior version also available as IZA Working Paper 14965.
 Revise and resubmit at Journal of Economic Education.